PilarCha/Vue-Pomodoro/README.md

 ## Overview

-I really love the concept of Pomodoro Timers.
-However, I couldn't find one to showcase data on how focus the user.
+I really love the concept of Pomodoro Timers for productivity.
+They really work for me however, I couldn't find one showing history of productivity.
 So I created it!

 It isn't finished and am still working on it.